parsasi/twitter-api-docs/docs/sending-a-request.md

 permalink: /docs/sending-a-request
 ---
 # Setting our endpoints in developer dashboard
-Now that we created our `/` and `/returned` endpoints, we will have to submit those to Twitter, so that they know where to send the user off, once they have logged into their account.
+Now that we have created and deployed our app, we will have to submit its URL to Twitter.
+This will help Twitter, identify and authorize our app.
 ## Dashboard
 Go back to your dashboard at [developer.twitter.com](https://developer.twitter.com/), and Log-in if you need to.
 ### Going to apps page